 There is a natural progression of block play and introducing infants and toddlers to block play is invaluable.

 Three year old– Three-year-olds block play will look different as they move into a simple constructive type of play.
-A three year old usually plays alone or near other children and are beginning to engage in pretend play.
-They are starting to build enclosures that resemble zoos, farm pens, roads and castles.
-They are learning concepts such as sorting, ordering, counting, one to one correspondence, size and shape.
+A three-year-old usually plays alone or near other children and is beginning to engage in pretend play.
+They are starting to build enclosures that resemble zoos, farm pens, roads, and castles.
+They are learning concepts such as sorting, ordering, counting, one-to-one correspondence, size, and shape.

 Every child is unique, and he possesses unique imaginative skills.
 You may think that creating structures out of wooden and plastic cubes is fairly mechanical, and it can only indicate that the child may develop good logical skills in the future.
 However, there is a flip side to it that you might not have noticed so far.
 If you observe a group of kids playing with toy blocks, and try to converse with them, you will notice that even though they are kids, they have amazingly big ideas and plans for their construction.

 Moreover, psychologists have categorized problems in two major ways―convergent problems and divergent problems.
 In this context, since kids can put the blocks together creatively in a variety of ways, block play is considered as a divergent play.
 The diverging property of the play prepares kids to think creatively, and develops the skill of solving divergent problems easily.

 Information you can trust from A Matter Of StyleWhen it comes to content, our aim is simple: every parent should have access to information they can trust.
 All of our articles have been thoroughly researched and are based on the latest evidence from reputable and robust sources.
 Read more about our editorial review process.